FInding ExoeaRths: tackling the ChallengEs of stellar activity

 2. Obtain a comprehensive understanding of the impact of stellar granulation and activity on the detection of exoplanet atmospheres.

-Innovative Approach
+Innovative Solution

-To this end, FIERCE will approach the problem of stellar "noise" from a whole new angle, building a dedicated facility, the Paranal solar Espresso Telescope (PoET).
+To this end, FIERCE will approach the problem of stellar "noise" from a whole new angle by building a dedicated facility, the Paranal solar Espresso Telescope (PoET).
 PoET will connect to the recently commissioned ESPRESSO spectrograph and, using the Sun as a proxy, allow for the unambiguous identification and understanding of the sources of relevant variability in solar-type stars.

 Conclusion